mattischrome/console-blog/content/posts/swaptastic-part-1/index.md

 - Fun
 - Sixteen
 title: Swaptastic Part 1
-heroImage: ../../assets/images/defaultHero.jpg
-description: '![Envelopes containing swaps that have arrived in the post in recent days.](../../assets/images/'
 ---
 ![Envelopes containing swaps that have arrived in the post in recent days.](../../assets/images/other/StickersInThePost.jpg)